2008 United States House of Representatives elections in Pennsylvania: District 4

 Democratic incumbent Jason Altmire again faced Republican Melissa Hart.
-CQ Politics forecasted the race as 'Leans Democratic'.

 In 2006, Altmire defeated incumbent Hart in a 52% to 48% upset.
 Hart had won 63% of the vote in 2004, when George W. Bush carried this suburban Pittsburgh district with 53%.
 In 2006, Pennsylvania was perhaps the most disastrous state for incumbent GOP House members, who lost four seats here.
 Hart ran unopposed for the Republican nomination in 2008 and attempted to use her public service credentials to regain her seat.
 She previously gained a reputation for appealing to moderate voters despite a conservative track record.
 She again lost to Altmire, this time by a wider margin than two years prior, with a 56–44% vote.

 Altmire maintained close ties with organized labor, possessed experience with the health care issues that are important in a region with an older population, and was supported by the NRA.